 Illinois has 10 men’s NCAA teams and 11 women’s NCAA teams with 15 major facilities.
 You’ll be able to watch matches at Memorial Stadium for football, the State Farm Center for basketball, the Illinois Field for baseball, the ARC Pool for swimming and diving, the Atkins Tennis Center for tennis, and much, much more.
 Just don’t forget to wear your orange and blue and I-L-L-I-N-I pride!

-Eighty-seven percent of LAS graduates indicated having secured a first destination on our Illini Success survey.
-Those who got jobs earn an average salary of $55,325.
-Fifty percent of respondents were employed and thirty-seven percent were continuing their education.
+Eighty-nine percent of LAS graduates indicated having secured a first destination on our Illini Success survey.
+Those who got jobs earn an average salary of $54,949.
+Fifty percent of respondents were employed and thirty-nine percent were continuing their education.
 Whatever you choose, Illinois can prepare you for success!

 We’ve got notable alumni